 Perfectionism paralyzes our organization attempts.
 We need strategies for beating perfectionism so we get organize life and get things done.

 Iteration, or iterating plans, is how I beat my own perfectionist tendencies.
 If you’re a recovering perfectionist, this strategy will end your procrastination as well as help you just get started.

-Perfection is a mindset.
+Perfectionism is a mindset.
 It is all in our heads.
-So we beat perfectionism by starting with our attitudes.
+So we beat it by starting with our attitudes.

 We need a thinking strategy that will help us to talk back to perfectionism.
 I call this strategy iteration.
 Iteration means that we take a small steps forward, looking back to assess and learn after each step.
 Instead of holding out for the ideal or trying to jump to the final goal, iteration looks for progress and learns and grows and adapts as progress is made.